 Back-up computer files and keep external hard-drive and/or flash-drive in a Ziploc bag.
 Unplug everything except tv and refrigerator you need to keep it cold as long as possible.

 Freeze bottles of water and keep them in the freezer it will keep the food frozen longer then you still have drinking water later.

-Photograph all personal property or even better video with your cell phone even the food in your freezer for proof insurance will need; download to a CD or flash drive.
-Keep one copy and send another to lawyer for safe keeping.
+Photograph or video all personal property that's expensive like jewelry if you can't take it with you. video every room, closet, use a tablet or your cell phone.
+Video even the food in your freezer for proof insurance will need; download to a thumb drive.
+Keep one copy and send another to a lawyer or family member for safe keeping.

 Create a master list of accounts, contact names and numbers for all credit/debit cards, bank and mortgage accounts and insurance policies; also include contact information for lawyer, accountant, financial adviser, friends and family.
 Download a copy to CD or flash drive to wear around your neck.

-Keep identification on you at all times, including a small, wallet-sized card listing emergency contact numbers and insurance information.
+Keep identification on you at all times, including a small, wallet-sized card listing emergency contact numbers and insurance information and social security.